 We are unsure because this category is quite popular.
 However, the last time the course was updated was over a year ago.
 The last student review given was 7 months ago.
 The moral of the story is that if you are not following the basic Udemy advice to keep your course updated, your students engaged and giving reviews, and to keep promoting and updating the landing page and course description, your course will not do well.
 Not even on Black Friday.

-5. It is unclear what impact Black Friday will have on instructor income
+5. It is unclear how Udemy Black Friday Sale will impact Udemy instructor income

 Enrollments are one thing, but what about actual income earned from all these new enrollments?
 Let’s not forget that Udemy takes 50% of all organic course purchases made directly on the site through their promotions.
 Are instructors better off, neutral, or the same, earnings-wise after Black Friday at a course price of just $10?